kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 </html>
 {% endprism %}

-This is [the current CSE solution that Google recommends](http://googlecustomsearch.blogspot.com/2012/08/introducing-custom-search-element-v2.html "Read about the current Google CSE recommendation")...an asynchronous JavaScript solution.
+This is [the current CSE solution that Google recommends](http://googlecustomsearch.blogspot.com/2012/08/introducing-custom-search-element-v2.html "Read about the current Google CSE recommendation")...an asynchronous JavaScript solution that provides the same level of customization that version 2 offers.
 Note that the search engine ID is now contained in a JavaScript variable instead of being applied to a tag attribute.
-It also provides the same level of customization that version 2 offers.

 Version 3's downside is that it's a purely JavaScript solution that won't work if JavaScript is disabled...the searchbox won't even show up on the page.
 We need a solution that works when JavaScript is disabled so this won't help us solve our problem.